littensy/reflex/docs/docs/reference/reflex/apis/combine-producers.md

 </TabItem>
 </Tabs>

-Here, `increment` executes **a single dispatch call**.
-However, it updates the state of both `foo` and `bar`, which originate from different producers.
+Here, `increment` is dispatched once, but it updates the state of both `foo` and `bar`, which originate from different producers.
 By allowing a name collision, we can dispatch to multiple producers at once.

 Some use cases for this include: